datacenterdude/Bookframe/QUICKSTART.md

 ## 💬 Need Help?

-Open an issue in the GitHub repo or reach out via [Orbital Jigsaw](https://forums.orbitaljigsaw.com) for support, collaboration, or to contribute improvements.
+Open an issue in the GitHub repo for support, collaboration, or to contribute improvements.

 ---